Big O Notation is a way to measure how efficiently your code performs as the input size grows.

 Any algorithm that visits every element exactly once is linear time.

-Other common examples of O(n) complexity includes:
+Other common examples of O(n) complexity include:

-In general, when your algorithm has to look at each element at least once whether it’s an array, a linked list, a tree, or any collection, you’re most likely dealing with O(n) time.
+In general, when your algorithm has to look at each element at least once, whether it’s an array, a linked list, a tree, or any collection, you’re most likely dealing with O(n) time.

 Algorithms with O(n log n) time complexity combine two behaviors: